 - Download the file needed from Microsoft’s official download link.

-- Right-click on the file that you just downloaded click on Run as Administrator option.
+- Right-click on the downloaded file and click on the Run as Administrator option.

 - The installation process begins almost immediately.
 Accept the terms and conditions and move ahead.

 Here on, you know the usual drill with software installation on a Windows system.
-Just follow the easy instructions given to you by the installation wizard and just click the ‘next’ button until you are done.
+Just follow the easy instructions by the installation wizard and click the ‘next’ button until you are done.

 Now that you have Microsoft Net Framework 4.0 installed, you are ready to roll with the new emulators for Xbox 360 on Windows.
 Installing the emulator file is an equally simple task.
-It is called Xenia and is pretty much the go-to emulator that everyone uses right now.
+It is called Xenia and is the go-to emulator everyone uses right now.

 Downloading Xenia Emulator